 Pull the loop a little bit thru the eye wires, now take the tail and pull it thru that loop: Now pull the tails tightly, and you have tied the glass eye to the waxed floss securely.

 Take a look at your bear... where do you want the eyes to be?
 Use your ball headed pins to help you place them.
 The common place is right where the forehead starts to slope up, just on the outside of the gusset seam.
 Be sure NOT to place them directly on the seam as that will weaken the head.
 Move the eyes (pins) away from and closer to the gusset to see which look pleases you best.

 When you are ready to insert the eyes, first, thread the tails of the waxed floss from one of the eyes onto your 5" needle.
 Take your awl (or chopstick) and carefully poke a small hole (separate the threads of the backing) where one of your pins is located.
+Time to mark your panda's eye patches.
+Use your Art Marker and carefully mark the small hole.
+You will make the patch larger after inserting the eye, but you want to be sure you get it marked entirely under the glass eye.
-Now, take your threaded 5" needled and insert it thru that hole, coming out down at the neck of your bear, on the opposite side of the eye.
-Do the same for the other eye

-At the back of the bear now, separate the tails of the floss for one of the eyes.
+Next take your threaded 5" needled and insert it thru that hole, coming out down at the neck of your bear, on the opposite side of the eye.
+Do the same for the other eye At the back of the bear now, separate the tails of the floss for one of the eyes.
 With one tail, take a small stitch so it is next to its other tail, but not in the same hole.
 Do the same for the other eye's floss tail.

 Carefully tie one knot (just over once) and pull gently.
 Push gently on the eyes to help them sink in... but you don't want to pull too tightly and accidentally break the glass eyes!
 Pushing gently on the eyes helps sink the eyes without breaking them.
 Now go back to those floss tails and tie a square knot.
-Sink the ends
+Sink the ends.